 Tulane has several different housing options, which include co-ed dorms, female-only residence halls, residential colleges and theme-based living arrangements.
 Read about all of the freshmen options below or click here to watch our video dorm tours!

 Tulane's residence halls – which are equipped with study lounges, kitchenettes, laundry facilities, air conditioning, and internet connections – provide a convenient center for student life on campus.
 All first- and second-year students reside on campus unless they are approved to reside at their family’s home in the Greater New Orleans area.

 - Monroe Hall is coed and home to almost entirely first-year students.

 - Paterson House, also known as the Wellness Community, is a coed dorm that is home to both freshmen and sophomores.
 Paterson offers programming themed around health and fitness.

 - Butler House is a coed dorm for primarily freshmen honors students, and it is where some honors student programming takes place.
 Butler is not exclusive to honors students, however: not all students who live in Butler are in the honors program, and not all honors students live in Butler.

-- Josephine Louise Hall, or JL, is a female-only hall and is home to first-year students, transfer students, and selected returning students.
+- Josephine Louise Hall, or JL, is a female-only hall that is home to first-year students, transfer students, and selected returning students.
 Approximately 25% of female freshmen live in JL.

 Did You Know?